AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/gettingstarted.md

 ---
-title: Quickstarts | PDF Accessibility Auto-Tag API | Adobe PDF Services
+title: Getting Started | PDF Accessibility Auto-Tag API | Adobe PDF Services
 ---

-# Quickstarts
+# Getting Started
 <p>
 PDF Accessibility Auto-Tag API is available as SDKs to help you get up and running quickly.
 You can then leverage the samples in your own code
 </p>